o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 ### Optional parameters

 `-h, --help`

 Shows the help message.

 `-te, --this-engine`

 Outputs the current engine's path.

 `-e, --engines`

-Outputs the engines registered in the `o3de_manifest.json` file.
+Outputs a list of the engines that are registered in the `o3de_manifest.json` file.

 `-p, --projects`

-Output the projects registered in the `o3de_manifest.json` file.
+Outputs a list of the projects that are registered in the `o3de_manifest.json` file.

 `-g, --gems`

-Output the gems registered in the `o3de_manifest.json` file.
+Outputs a list of the Gems that are registered in the `o3de_manifest.json` file.

 `-t, --templates`

-Output the templates registered in the `o3de_manifest.json` file.
+Outputs a list of the templates that are registered in the `o3de_manifest.json` file.

 `-r, --repos`

-Output the repos registered in the `o3de_manifest.json` file.
+Outputs a list of the repos that are registered in the `o3de_manifest.json` file.
 Ignores repos.

 `-rs, --restricted`

-Output the restricted directories registered in the `o3de_manifest.json` file.
+Outputs a list of the restricted directories that are registered in the `o3de_manifest.json` file.

 `-ep, --engine-projects`

-Output the projects registered in the current engine engine.json.
+Outputs a list of the projects that are registered in the current engine's `engine.json` file.
 Ignores repos.

 `-eg, --engine-gems`

-Output the gems registered in the current engine engine.json.
-Ignores repos
+Outputs a list of the gems that are registered in the current engine's `engine.json` file.
+Ignores repos.

 `-et, --engine-templates`
-Output the templates registered in the current engine engine.json.
+Outputs a list of the templates that are registered in the current engine's `engine.json` file.
 Ignores repos.

 `-ers, --engine-restricted`

-Output the restricted directories registered in the current engine engine.json.
+Outputs a list of the restricted directories that are registered in the current engine's `engine.json` file.

 `-ees, --engine-external-subdirectories`

-Output the external subdirectories registered in the current engine engine.json.
+Outputs a list of the external subdirectories that are registered in the current engine's `engine.json` file.

 `-pg, --project-gems`

-Returns the gems registered with the project.json.
+Outputs a list of the gems that are registered with the specified project's `project.json` file.
+You must specify the project using the `-pp` or `-pn` options..

 `-pt, --project-templates`

-Returns the templates registered with the project.json.
+Outputs a list of the templates that are registered with the specified project's `project.json` file.
+You must specify the project using the `-pp` or `-pn` options..

 `-prs, --project-restricted`

-Returns the restricted directories registered with the project.json.
+Outputs a list of the restricted directories that are registered with the specified project's `project.json` file.
+You must specify the project using the `-pp` or `-pn` options..

 `-pes, --project-external-subdirectories`

-Returns the external subdirectories register with the project.json.
+Outputs a list of the external subdirectories register with the specified project's `project.json` file.
+You must specify the project using the `-pp` or `-pn` options..

 `-ap, --all-projects`

-Output all projects registered in the `o3de_manifest.json` file.and the current engine.json.
+Outputs all of the projects that are registered in the `o3de_manifest.json` file and the current engine's `engine.json`.
 Ignores repos.

 `-ag, --all-gems`

-Output all gems registered in the `o3de_manifest.json` file.and the current engine.json.
+Outputs all of the gems that are registered in the `o3de_manifest.json` file and the current engine's `engine.json` file.
 Ignores repos

 `-at, --all-templates`

-Output all templates registered in the `o3de_manifest.json` file.and the current engine.json.
+Outputs all of the templates that are registered in the `o3de_manifest.json` file and the current engine's `engine.json` file.
 Ignores repos.

 `-ares, --all-restricted`

-Output all restricted directory registered in the `o3de_manifest.json` file.and the current engine.json.
+Outputs all restricted directory that are registered in the `o3de_manifest.json` file and the current engine's `engine.json` file.

 `-aes, --all-external-subdirectories`

-Output all external subdirectories registered in the `o3de_manifest.json` file.and the current engine.json.
+Outputs all external subdirectories that are registered in the `o3de_manifest.json` file and the current engine's `engine.json` file.

 `-v, --verbose`

-How verbose do you want the output to be.
+If verbose > 0, outputs the contents of the specified files.

 `-pp PROJECT_PATH, --project-path PROJECT_PATH`

 The path to a project.

 `-pn PROJECT_NAME, --project-name PROJECT_NAME`

 The name of a project.

 `-ohf OVERRIDE_HOME_FOLDER, --override-home-folder OVERRIDE_HOME_FOLDER`

- By default the home folder is the user folder, override it to this folder.
+Overrides the default home folder with the specified folder.
+By default, the home folder is the user folder.